vanallenlab/moalmanac-db/docs/content-changelog.md

 Revised entries:
 - (FDA) _EGFR_ p.T790M and sensitivity to osimertinib, resolved typo in description.
 - (FDA) _RET_ fusions and sensitivity to pralsetinib, received regular approval from FDA after being previously granted accelerated approval.
-- All prior entries have been revised to have `last_updated` date be in ISO date format of `YYYY/MM/DD`
+- All prior entries have been revised to have `last_updated` date be in ISO 8601 date standard of `YYYY-MM-DD`

 ## July 2023 release
 Added entries: